 The cheapest way to get BT Sport involves being a BT customer.
 You can add it to your BT TV package for just £15.
-If you’re not with BT but you are on Plusnet, you can get access to the BT Sport app for just £10 a month.
-For everyone else, the cheapest way to get BT Sport is to pay £25 to access the BT Sport app directly.
+If you’re not with BT but you are on Plusnet, you can get access to the BT Sport app for just £17.51 a month.
+For everyone else, the cheapest way to get BT Sport is to pay £21 to access the BT Sport app directly.

-If you’re not with Sky or BT, the cheapest way to get Sky Sports is with the NOW TV Sky Sports pass, which is £33.99 for a month, or just £5.99 for a mobile-only pass.
+If you’re a Sky TV customer, the cheapest way to get Sky Sports is simply upgrading your subscription from £23 a month.
+If you’re not with Sky or BT, the cheapest way to get Sky Sports is with the NOW TV Sky Sports pass, currently £25 for a month, or just £5.99 for a mobile-only pass.

 In order to watch all the Premier League games this season, you'll need access to Sky Sports, BT Sport, and Amazon Prime Video, as well as having a broadband connection to stream live games on.